 Our consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities, disclosure of contingent liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-We continually evaluate our estimates and judgments.
-We base our estimates and judgments on historical experience and other factors that we believe to be reasonable under the circumstances.
+We continually evaluate our estimates and judgments on historical experience and other factors that we believe to be reasonable under the circumstances.
 Materially different results can occur as circumstances change and additional information becomes known.
 Besides the estimates, whether or not deemed critical, affect reported amounts of assets, liabilities, revenues and expenses, as well as disclosures of contingent liabilities.
+These estimates are also based on historical experience and other factors that are believed to be reasonable under the circumstances.
+Materially different results can occur as disclosures and other factors that are believed to be reasonable under the disclosures.
+All estimates, whether or not deemed critical, affect reported amounts of assets, liabilities, revenues and expenses, as well as disclosures of contingent liabilities.
 These estimates and judgments are also based on historical experience and other factors that are believed to be reasonable under the circumstances.
-Materially different results can occur as disclosures and expenses, as well as disclosures of contingent liabilities.
-These estimates and judgments are also based on historical experience and other factors that are believed to be reasonable under the circumstances.
-Materially different results can occur as circumstances change and other factors that are believed to be reasonable under the circumstances.
 Materially different results can occur as circumstances change and additional information becomes known, even for estimates and judgments that are not deemed critical.